 Links to Other Bernard Redmont Articles:

 Canton - At 85, Sylvia Namyet is excited about the future.
 Her plans include traveling more, diversifying her volunteer efforts and picking up her once beloved interest in pastel painting.

-A resident of Orchard Cove in Canton for the past seven years, Namyet recently participated in Vitality 360, a pilot program initiated to help residents redefine aging and improve the quality of their lives.
+A resident of Orchard Cove in Canton for the past seven years, Namyet recently participated in Vitalize 360, a pilot program initiated to help residents redefine aging and improve the quality of their lives.
 Fifty residents volunteered to go through the six-month process that includes a scientific assessment of their lives with a focus on seven aspects -- health, nutrition, physical fitness, mental fitness, community links, lifelong learning and spirituality.

 The first phase was a 45-minute interview with Orchard Cove's wellness coach.
 Namyet answered a series of questions, which helped her reflect on her active and productive life.

 A mother of three and an avid volunteer, Namyet taught in the Sharon Public Schools before earning her master's degree in reading.
 She then worked in the Canton Public Schools for more than 16 years before retiring in the late 1980s.